geometor/euclid.geometor.com/pages/02.elements/01.book-1/04.propositions/07.proposition-7/article.md

 - the angle `CDB` is also equal to the angle `DCB`.

- <lb n="25"/>But it was also proved much greater than it:
+But it was also proved much greater than it:

 - which is impossible.